11. Washington State Cougars

 This week: at Wyoming, 12:30 p.m.
 Saturday

 Analysis: Our panel agrees: Mike Leach's Cougars will take a step back in 2018.
 Let's look at the reasoning.
 Washington State lost its leader and the league's all-time leading passer in quarterback Luke Falk, who's currently taking snaps with the Tennessee Titans.
 Leach also loses two starting offensive lineman and three leading tacklers, including consensus All-American Hercules Mata’afa.
 It seems like a rebuilding year for a team that's had three consecutive seasons of eight or more wins, ranking as high as No. 8 in the country a year ago.
 Still undecided on his quarterback, Leach says he has four eligible starts in Week 1.
-That decision may very well determine if it's a rebuild year, or a fourth straight bowl game for Wazzu.
+That decision may very well determine if it's a rebuild year — or if Wazzu makes a fourth straight bowl game.